bbcoelho/SwiftStudies/udemy/WhatFlower/README.md

 #  WhatFlower? 🌼

-### This app is originaly from The App Brewery iOS Bootcamp at ûdemy with a lot of modifications I did by myself:
+### This app is originally from The App Brewery iOS Bootcamp at ûdemy, with some modifications I did by myself:

-* A view programmatically create (ViewCode) instead of using Storyboard
+* A view programmatically created (ViewCode) instead of using Storyboard
-* A new AI model created from Oxford 102 Flowers dataset using CreateML (since I couldn't convert the available Caffe model using CoreML Tools as the lecture suggested)
+* A new AI model created from Oxford 102 Flowers dataset using CreateML (since I couldn't achieve converting the available Caffe model using CoreML Tools as the lecture suggested)
-* And out of curiosity I've added one more class to the model (one more flower it can now recognize) calling it 103 Flowers 😉
+* And out of curiosity I've added one more class to the model (one more flower it can now recognize) calling it now 103 Flowers 😉
+* A different (but still simple) design

 ## How does it works?